Sponsored

 Highlights

-- In the tradition of Sebastian Junger's Tribe and Chris Hedges's classic War Is a Force that Gives Us Meaning, a powerful investigation into the fraught history of military education in the United States and how it parallels the evolution of American masculinity.
+- In the tradition of Sebastian Junger's Tribe and Chris Hedges's classic War Is a Force that Gives Us Meaning, a powerful investigation into the fraught history and ominous future of military education in the United States, and how it formed and fuels increasingly volatile strains of American masculinity.

 - About the Author: Jasper Craven is a freelance reporter covering the military and veterans' issues.